Prebisch–Singer hypothesis: Theory

 The hypothesis has lost some of its relevance in the last 30 years, as exports of simple manufactures have overtaken exports of primary commodities in most developing countries outside of Africa.
 For this reason, much of the recent research focuses less on the relative prices of primary products and manufactured goods, and more on the relationship between the prices of simple manufactures produced by developing countries and of complex manufactures produced by advanced economies.

 In 1998, Singer argued that the thesis he pioneered has joined the mainstream:

 One indication of this is that the PST is now incorporated, both implicitly and explicitly, in the advice given by the Bretton Woods Institutions to developing countries.
 They are warned to be prudent even when export prices are temporarily favourable and to guard against currency overvaluation and Dutch Disease, with all the unfavourable impact on the rest of the economy and all the dangers of macroeconomic instability which a sudden boom in a major export sector could imply.
 They are warned to remember that the outlook for commodity prices is not favourable and that windfalls will tend to be temporary, with the subsequent relapse likely to be greater than the temporary windfall.
 This is exactly the warning which the PST would give.

 Recent statistical research has given the idea qualified support.

+Justin Yifu Lin in the New Structural Economics (2012) proposes "limiting intervention to offsetting the externalities of first-movers."